Last Updated: Jan 19, 2021

 UsenetWire Newsreader Client

-The UsenetWire Newsreader is high quality USENET newsreader supporting both Windows, MacOSX and Linux user.
+The UsenetWire Newsreader is a high quality USENET newsreader supporting both Windows, MacOSX and Linux users.
 Best of all included for free for all Tweaknews customers no matter what plan level.
 UsenetWire Newsreader allows you to search and filter USENET messages, import NZB files and add backup NNTP server if needed.

 Here in the image above you get an idea of how easy the UsenetWire newsreader is to use.
 Just start up and search for whatever you want.
 Notice that we are able to search and filter in various ways such as but not limited to size, name and file type.

 Tweaknews VPN Client

 Tweaknews offers a fully featured VPN client included with every plan.
 Choose either monthly or yearly billing and take advantage of their high quality VPN software.

 Tweaknews VPN client details